SN 2022oqm: A Bright and Multi-peaked Calcium-rich Transient

 \section{Photometric Analysis}

 SN~2022oqm was discovered in the outskirts of a face-on, spiral galaxy, NGC~5875, shown in Figure~\ref{fig:host_galaxy}.
-Like most \carts{}, SN~2022oqm is highly offset from the center of the galaxy, located $\simeq77.7$'' (19.9 kpc) from the optical centroid of the host.
+Like most \carts{}, SN~2022oqm is highly offset from the center of the galaxy.
 The host redshift is consistent with SN~2022oqm, showing SN~2022oqm is not a chance coincidence with the galaxy's location.
 SN~2022oqm is visibly offset from any ongoing star formation.
 To quantify the radial offset of SN\,2022oqm in terms of the host light, we adopt a fractional light method previously employed in SN environmental studies \citep[e.g.,][]{Fruchter2006, Habergham_2014, Ransome_2022}.
 In the case of SN\,2022oqm, we use $g$-band imaging from a Pan-STARRS PS1 pre-explosion image of the galaxy.
 This technique uses ellipses in the same `aspect ratio' as the galaxy (position angle and axis ratio from NED\footnote{\url{https://ned.ipac.caltech.edu/}} with an axis ratio of $\sim$\,2.5).
 An ellipse that is gradually expanded until the difference between iterations becomes small (i.e. consistent with reaching the background) is the host ellipse.
-Another ellipse that just intercepts the SN position is the SN ellipse.
+Another ellipse with the same aspect ratio that intercepts the SN location is the SN ellipse.
 The total light emitted inside the SN ellipse is divided by the total light emitted inside the host ellipse, giving the fractional light enclosed by the SN, which is $96\%$ for SN~2022oqm.
-Using the same method, we measure a half-life radius of 32.75'' Using Pan-Starrs PS1 pre-explosion imaging of the galaxy, we find no indication of pre-explosion flux at the position of the transient, to a limiting surface brightness $24.5$ mag arcsec$^{-2}$.
-The two closest clusters of optical light are 18.1'' (4.6 kpc) and 20.8'' (5.3 kpc) away.
+We also calculate that the location of SN~2022oqm is $\sim2.4$ half-light radii from the center of the galaxy.
+Using Pan-Starrs PS1 pre-explosion imaging of the galaxy, we find no indication of pre-explosion flux at the position of the transient, to a limiting surface brightness $24.5$ mag arcsec$^{-2}$.
+The two closest clusters of optical light are 11.2'' (2.9 kpc) and 13.6'' (3.5 kpc) away.